 Giftedness or Early Entry School Assessments

-Capital Psychology Clinic offer early entry assessments for those children who wish to enter Kindergarten before the age requirement.
+Capital Psychology Clinic offer early entry assessments for those children who wish to enter preschool/Kindergarten before the age requirement.
 This is a short two hour assessment that meets the requirements and provides a full report for the public, Catholic and private schools to determine if your child meets the criteria to enter early.

 Capital Psychology Clinic pride themselves on fast, professional turnaround times for all reports.
 These reports are usually provided with a very fast turnaround of NO longer than 3 weeks.